 Forget Porgs.
-The Child is here.
-And love him, you will!
+“Baby Yoda” toys are here.
+And love them, you will!

 Unless you’ve been living in a slimy mudhole, you’ve seen the “Baby Yoda” memes, the GIFs, the trending hashtag… even this New Yorker “Baby Yoda” cartoon!

 We're all fans of Baby Yoda. pic.twitter.com/pp4rEfwAc3

 — The New Yorker (@NewYorker) November 20, 2019

 The breakout star of The Mandalorian – the first live-action Star Wars TV series and current flagship offering of the Disney+ streaming service – is a blanket-bundled little tyke in an anti-grav bassinet who looks for all the rootleaf stew in the swamp-like he (or she?) belongs to the same species as Yoda.

 (And, for that matter, blink-and-you’ll-miss-her Yaddle from Star Wars: The Phantom Menace… but no one’s calling this kid “Baby Yaddle!”)

 Given how big this little green guy has hit, you’d think “Baby Yoda” merchandise would be as plentiful as sand on Tatooine.

 But only now, more than a few weeks after The Mandolorian debuted, are “Baby Yoda” apparel and accessories making it to market, with promises of other toys and collectibles on the way.